Indianapolis Medical Malpractice Lawyers for Surgical Sponge Left in Body

 While healthcare professionals do their best to adhere to procedures that reduce the risk of a retained foreign object after surgery, they should also be especially alert to any patient complaints post-operatively to ensure there were no mistakes made.
 When a patient complains of pain or displays other symptoms such as nausea, dizziness, fever, or lethargy, medical personnel should take these issues seriously and screen the patient for possible causes including a retained object from surgery.
 Considering this possibility can be a matter of life or death for a patient.

-Failure of surgeons and sponge count surgical assistants to remove a sponge during an abdominal surgery resulted in retention of the sponge for almost two years causing several abdominal symptoms.
+Failure of surgeons and sponge count surgical assistants in Kokomo, Indiana, to remove a sponge during an abdominal surgery resulted in retention of the sponge for almost two years causing several abdominal symptoms.
 Significant settlement obtained.

 Errors of any type can be costly.
 When the error involves medical personnel and their failure to account for all surgical instruments which results in a retained foreign object after surgery, the impact on your health can be significant.
 Surgical sponges are frequently used in a variety of procedures.
 These items must be counted prior to and immediately following a procedure to ensure no objects are left behind.
 Failure to do this can result in a second surgery to remove the item in addition to any serious injury or illness the sponge may have caused.

 If you or someone you care about was seriously injured due to a medical professional making an error which caused a foreign object to be retained in your body after a surgery, such as a surgical sponge, contact us.
-Our Indiana medical malpractice attorneys can discuss your claim and inform you of your legal rights and options.
+Our Indianapolis medical malpractice attorneys have litigated cases originating in Muncie, Anderson, Tipton, Kokomo, Lafayette, Lake County and all across the state of Indiana and can discuss your claim and inform you of your legal rights and options.